 - An urge to attack

 Generally, most of the anti-anxiety medication helps soothe the amygdala and take the edge off these symptoms.
-Overachievers can experience these symptoms, but it’s generally when they approach or surpass their customary threshold of stress, which is pretty high generally speaking because they’ve conditioned themselves to constantly add more on the plate.
-So, if you get to this point, you truly need to slow down, focus on practicing some self-care and simplifying and de-cluttering your life.
+Overachievers can experience these symptoms, but it’s generally when they approach or surpass their customary threshold of stress, which can be pretty high since they’ve conditioned themselves to constantly add more to their plate.
+So, if you get to this point, you truly need to slow down, focus on practicing some self-care and simplify and de-clutter your life.

 The other part of the brain that’s really important when talking about overachievers is the cortex.
 The cortex is the biggest portion of the brain and is in charge of thoughts, logic, analysis, interpretations, anticipation, planning, imagination, and a few other executive functions.
 When the anxiety is cortex-based, distorted thoughts and images can lead to some really unhealthy and unproductive thoughts and interpretations.